alireza12prom/SimChain/README.md

 ## 🧭 Notes and next steps
 - Add basic validation for transactions and blocks
-- Enforce `MaxBlockSize` when selecting transactions from the mempool
 - Add persistence for the mempool or recovery logic on startup
 - Add P2P networking for multi‑node syncing and block propagation
 - Add unit tests and simple benchmarks for mining difficulty